-The course is a joint work of Saint Petersburg State University and Saint Petersburg Electrotechnical University ETU («LETI»).
+The course is a joint work of St Petersburg University and Saint Petersburg Electrotechnical University ETU («LETI»).

 Note that the goal of the course is not to provide you with fundamental knowledge on any of the topics highlighted in the modules, but to give you some useful skills on implementing them in practical tasks.

 Game theory is devoted to study of mathematical models for processes, such as competition in the economy, political conflicts, voting problems, pricing, cooperative research agreements or strategic cooperation agreements.
 Using corresponding mathematical models, it is possible to predict the result of conflict, formulate a stable cooperative agreement and forecast the price dynamics.
 With the help of game theory, we are able to model different processes in which several parties with intersecting or related interests take part.

 In the course, we will try to find answers to the following questions:

 — What result can be achieved in agents interaction, where each one of them acts rationally and strives for its goal?